 Time-lapse borehole seismic VSP surveys will be used to track changes in the CO2 plume in the subsurface.
-A modeling exercise will be completed to confirm that the planned injected volumes of CO2 will result in sufficient change in the fluid properties of the storage formation to be detected with three-dimensional (3D) seismic (time-lapse of two-dimensional [2D] seismic).
+A modeling exercise will be completed to confirm that the planned injected volumes of CO2 will result in sufficient change in the rock properties of the injection formation to be measured with 3D seismic.

-Processing datasets and comparing subsequent surveys to a baseline survey will allow the project to monitor plume growth as well as to ensure that the plume does not migrate beyond the confining layer.
+Processing and comparing subsequent surveys to a baseline survey will allow the project to monitor plume growth as well as to ensure that the plume does not migrate beyond the confining layer.
 Computational modeling will be used to predict the CO2 plume growth and migration over time by combining the processed seismic data with the existing geologic model.